-We spoke to experts to figure out natural ways to enhance metabolism - one of the most obvious ones would certainly be via regular diet.
+We spoke to experts to figure out natural ways to enhance metabolism - one of the most obvious ones would certainly be through appropriate dietary choices.
 Ingredients like seeds, herbs, dairy, fruits and veggies can be combined to arrive at exciting options that can be added to your daily diet.
-Keeping summers in mind, we bring you five easy drinks that can be fixed in the comfort of your home.
+We bring you five easy drinks that can be fixed in the comfort of your home.
 No sweat involved and no fuss, most of these ingredients are easily available in the market.
 All you need to do is show some dedication, choose your favourite and be consistent with it in your diet.

 1. Amla, Aloe Vera and Wheatgrass Juice